ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Holds 2 (+1) *Thin Shells*, 1.5 second reload (individual), 1 second load time (individual), internal.
    - Firerate dependent on load time, pump-action.
 - Made from a copper block, Cheap Gun Parts, planks, and a lever.
+- Has barrel, stock, sight, and underbarrel attachment points.
 - Flavor text: *"A slip-shod shotgun made from cheap materials.
 It's lever grip bends in order to load in shells from its tube."*

 **Ballend**